Olin M. Jeffords

-Olin Merrill Jeffords (June 8, 1890 – October 10, 1964) was a Vermont attorney and judge who served as chief justice of the Vermont Supreme Court.
-He was the father of Senator Jim Jeffords.
+Olin Merrill Jeffords (June 8, 1890 – October 10, 1964) was an American attorney and judge who served as chief justice of the Vermont Supreme Court.
+He was the father of U.S. Senator Jim Jeffords.

 Biography

 Olin M. Jeffords was born in Enosburg Falls, Vermont on June 8, 1890, the son of James Merrill Jeffords (1863–1926) and Mary D. (Merrill) Jeffords (1849–1918).
 He graduated from Enosburg Falls High School in 1909 and Phillips Exeter Academy in 1911.
 Jeffords worked in his father's drug store until 1915, when he decided to attend law school.
 He graduated from Boston University Law School in 1918, was admitted to the bar, and became an attorney.

 He practiced with Ropes & Gray in Boston, and then returned to Vermont to practice in Ludlow with the firm of William W. Stickney and John G. Sargent.
 He later moved to Rutland, where he continued to practice as a partner in a firm that grew to include several prominent attorneys, including Leonard F. Wing.
 A Republican, in 1934 Jeffords was appointed a Judge of the Vermont Superior Court.

 Jeffords rose by seniority to become the court's chief judge, a post he held briefly in 1938.
 Later in 1938, Jeffords was appointed an associate justice of the Vermont Supreme Court, in keeping with Vermont's tradition of promoting the chief judge of the Superior Court as Supreme Court vacancies arose.
 He filled the vacancy caused by the death of Chief Justice George M. Powers and promotion of Associate Justice Sherman R. Moulton to succeed Powers.

 In 1955 Jeffords became Chief Justice of the Vermont Supreme Court, succeeding John C. Sherburne, who had retired.
 Jeffords served until resigning in 1958.
 He was succeeded by Walter H. Cleary.